 Canada's Best Diversity Employers of 2020 designation.
 Learn more about this unique training program below.

-CP was recently awarded a Gold Top 10 Military Friendly® Employer designation.
+CP was recently awarded a Gold Top 10 Military Friendly® Employer designation for the second year in a row.
 Learn more about the designation here.

 CP is committed to guiding veterans through their transition at CP, which includes assigning dedicated mentors who are also veterans.
 This mentorship educates veterans about opportunities at CP and addresses any anxieties or concerns as they settle into a new career.